ut-amrl/Cylinder3D/README.md

 ```

 ## Training
-1. modify the config/semantickitti.yaml with your custom settings.
-We provide a sample yaml for SemanticKITTI
+1. modify the config/semantickitti.yaml, config/coda.yaml, and the coda-semantickitti-finetune.yaml with your custom settings.
+We provide a sample yaml for all of these.
-2. train the network by running "sh train.sh"
+2. train the network by running the following command depending on your goal:

+* **train SemanticKITTI from scratch:** `bash train.sh`
+* **train CODA from scratch:** `bash train_coda.sh`
+* **train CODA on pretrained SemanticKITTI model:** `bash train_coda_pretrain_semkitti.sh`

 If you find this work useful in your research, please consider citing the original authors [papers](https://arxiv.org/pdf/2011.10033):